OS-expected/EzGitDoc-documentation/docs/doc3_quickStart.md

 </p>

 <p align="justify">
 EzGitDoc interface is split into two sections.
 Elements that can be created on the page are listed in the sidebar.
-Area with white border is a place where all rendered elements are stored during process of making prototype.
+Area that take the most space is a place where all rendered elements are stored during the process of making prototype.
 </p>

 :::note